isabelacmor/talks/speaker_rider.md

 ### Intellectual property

 - I allow video recordings and live streams of my content as long as they're accessible and uncensored.
-- I'll use whatever my preferred format for slides is at the time (right now, I use either Keynote or Google Slides) and will not use branded slides or templates.
+- I'll use whatever my preferred format for slides is at the time (I currently use PowerPoint) and will not use branded slides or templates.
 - Speakers should have the option to present from their own computer or from one provided by the event.
 Providing the hardware needed for a speaker to present (laptop, clicker, etc) is critical for an inclusive experience.

 ## Final thoughts